Sagar-Akhade/Autism-Prediction-Using-ML/README.md

 | k-Nearest Neighbors (KNN)| 0.910   | 0.953     | 0.913   | 0.932    |
 | Support Vector Machine (SVM) | 0.940| 0.966    | 0.946   | 0.956    |

-## Learning Curves

-Learning curves were generated for each model to analyze their performance as the training size increased.
-The learning curves show how the models learn from the training data and how well they generalize to unseen data.

 ## Conclusion